- 2 Bedrooms

+2 Bedrooms

-- When everything is out, do a walk-through of the rental to make sure that no property damage occurred during your remain.
-When possible, do this walk-out review with the property manager wherever possible (this may not be possible)..
-If the property owner is not available, make sure you take photos of the property to record its condition.
+    - As soon as your things are all out, perform a walk-through of the rental home to confirm no damage occurred in the course of your stay.
+We advise walking through with the property manager wherever possible (this may not be possible)..
+If the property owner is not available, be sure to take photos of the property to record its condition.

     Learn from your Experience